emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

     # Enter that directory
     cd emsdk

+.. note:: You can also get the emsdk without git, by selecting "Clone or download => Download ZIP" on the `emsdk GitHub page <https://github.com/juj/emsdk>`_.

 Run the following :ref:`emsdk <emsdk>` commands to get the latest tools from GitHub and set them as :term:`active <Active Tool/SDK>`:

 	::